wangxiaoxuan273/Study-edX-Computational-Thinking/README.md

 + Lecture Handouts: This folder contains the handout documents offered by the course team.

-+ Notes as Code: This folder contains the notes I made when listening to the lectures, in the form of Python code with comments.
++ Notes as Code: This folder contains the notes I made when listening to the lectures or doing the coding exercises, in the form of Python code with comments.

++ Handwritten Notes: This folder contains the handwritten notes I made with Notability when listening to the lectures.

 + Unit Problem Sets: This folder contains my solutions to the unit problem sets.

-Last updated: May 6, 2022
+Course completed on May 22, 2022 :)

+This is a fantastic course, I highly recommend it :)